Christmas at the end of life: Advice for families and carers

 Make time for connection

 This is a tricky balance we know.
 But if you can, don't just focus on their physical needs.
-Taking time to connect with those close to your, not just as a carer and patient, is important at this time.
+Taking time to connect with those close to you, not just as a carer and patient, is important at this time.

 For example,